Taewook-Ko/Recommender-System-Papers/README.md

 # Recommender-System-Papers
-These paper and URL lists are about Recommender System.
+These paper and Blog lists are about Recommender System.

 ## Survey paper
 - Recommender systems survey [Knowledge-based systems 2013]